philbackworks/3AFans.com-Site-Data/_toys-1-6/merde-mission.md

   -  merde-mission-02-6.jpg
 backstory: The Father of Bleak Mission.
 There were 2 releases of this awesome 4-pack - the first at the Japan Venture 3A event, along with a Bambaland.com version.
 ---

+"Fuck you, you sniveling guttersnipe, I'm Merde Mission" - From the 3A Premade Sale promo piece

 Merde Mission is the father of Bleak Mission and grandfather of Tommy Mission.

 From the official promotional material from ThreeA: